danielemarg/Coursera_Capstone/README.md

 # Predicting Land Prices in Buenos Aires, Argentina

-This project contains multiple parts:

-A description of the problem and a discussion of the background (Week 1)

-A description of the data, source of the data, and how it will be used to solve the problem (Week 1)

-Methodology and Exploratory Data Analysis (Week 2)

-Inferential statistical testing (Week 2)

-Discussion and conclusion section.
-Observations and recommendations based on the results (Week 2)

 ## 1. Introduction and Discussion of the Business Objective and Problem

 ### The Task At Hand